bveldhuyzen/XGREPLIST/README_2.txt

 {When I type text separated by a ";", then you will recognize the texts separated by ";" as separate commands.
 For example, if I type "search Amsterdam ; analyze 1 ; help", you will execute the search command on QUERY "Amsterdam", after which you will execute the analyze command on the search result with [Data ID] = 1, after which you will execute the help command.}

+{You will display all search results in a format that is called $specified_result_format.
+This $specified_result_format is delimited by three hyphens.
+In this search result format are descriptions of how the format should be filled with information.
+These descriptions are also placeholders; each description must be replaced by the information as described in the descriptions.
+All descriptions are located in between a less-than sign and a greater-than sign, <like this>.}

 $specified_result_format =
 ---
 Data ID: <here you will provide the data ID unique to this search result>